-Collective worship is planned following the structure of the liturgical seasons of the Church's year, the RE programme, feast days and other significant dates e.g. Remembrance, Christian Unity.
-A variety of prayer styles are used appropriate to the age, stage of development and the occasion.
-Parents and parishioners are invited to participate in some celebrations
+Collective Worship is planned following the structure of the liturgical seasons of the Church's year, the RE programme, feast days and other significant dates e.g. Remembrance Sunday, Week of Prayer for Christian Unity, etc. A variety of prayer styles are used appropriate to the age, stage of development and the occasion.
+Parents, governors and parishioners are invited to participate in some celebrations.
+Classroom Collective Worship uses resources from Ten:Ten and The Wednesday Word (the Wednesday Word is shared weekly with parents) For Masses and Liturgies we follow the Diocesan guidance in "Do this in memory of me": Celebrating Mass in schools.